cronologic-de/ug_timetaggermodule/source/hardware.rst

     Even when not in use, some of the optional signals must be correctly connected as described for each individual signal.
 Others can be left open.

-**FAN_TACHO**
-    Single-ended 3.3 V CMOS input.

-    This can be used to measure the speed of a cooling fan with tacho output that might be used in the system.
-This measurement will be provided by the driver.
-It can be used detect fan failures and deactive the module or the system to prevent heat damage.

-    Depending on the fan used, a pullup of about 5 kΩ to 3.3 V and a 470 Ω series resistor might be needed.
-The driver is assuming a fan that creates **XXX???** pulses per revolution.

-**FAN_PWM**
-    Single-ended 3.3 V CMOS output.

-    Currently not supported by the driver and firmware.
-    Might provide a PWM signal in the future to control the fan speed.

 **PCIe_SMCLK, PCIe_SMDAT**
     Single-ended 3.3 V CMOS signals for system management bus.